wildwinter/dink/README.md

     // - If a stitch has a writing tag that overrides the knot or file tag.
     // - If a line has a writing tag that overrides the stitch, knot or file tag.
     // - Only statuses with a record value of true will get sent to the recording script.
-    // - Only statuses with a loc value of true will get sent to the localization strings.
+    // - Only statuses with a loc value of true will get sent to the localisation strings.
     // - The stats file will show all statuses.
     // If this section is not defined, no writing status tags are used and everything will be
-    // sent to recording script and localization.
+    // sent to recording script and localisation.
     // If a line has no status it will be treated as "Unknown".
     // The color is what ends up in the Excel file for a line of this status - it's optional.
     "writingStatus": [